Judge Overturns Assisted Suicide Law In California

 A California law permitting physicians to prescribe life-ending drugs to terminally ill patients has been overturned by a judge who says it was passed unconstitutionally.

-Judge Daniel Ottolia of the Riverside County Superior Court did not challenge the legality of the nearly three-year-old law, but said California lawmakers should not have passed it during a special session on health care funding.
+Judge Daniel Ottolia of the Riverside County Superior Court did not challenge the legality of the nearly 3-year-old law but said California lawmakers should not have passed it during a special session on health care funding.

-However, the judge is holding his judgement for five days to give the state time to file an emergency appeal, something California Attorney General Xavier Becerra, who says he strongly disagrees with the ruling, says he plans to do.
+However, the judge is holding his judgment for five days to give the state time to file an emergency appeal.
+California Attorney General Xavier Becerra, who says he strongly disagrees with the ruling, says he plans to do so.

-California is one of seven states and the District of Columbia that currently has legal protections for assisted suicide.
+California is one of seven states, along with the District of Columbia, that has legal protections for assisted suicide.
 They account for about one-fifth of the U.S. population.

 Stephen G. Larson, who was the lead counsel for a group of doctors who sued in 2016 to stop the law, tells The Sacramento Bee, "We're very satisfied with the court's decision today."

-"The act itself was rushed through the special session of the Legislature and it does not have any of the safeguards one would expect to see in a law like this," Larson says.
+"The act itself was rushed through the special session of the Legislature, and it does not have any of the safeguards one would expect to see in a law like this," Larson says.

 Opponents have argued that the law could lead to coercion and abuse of terminally ill patients.